 We do not know the exact circumstances of his death and his remains were not recovered.
-The 8th Battalion, Border Regiment had seen action in the front line and by August 1917, was held in reserve.
+The 8th Battalion, Border Regiment had seen action in the front line and by August 1917, was held in reserve at Westhoek Ridge.

-However, the reserve line was still in the line of fire and suffered constant shelling, which is when and how Thomas was likely killed.
+However, Westhoek Ridge was still in the line of fire and suffered constant shelling, which is when and how Thomas was likely killed.
 This theory is supported by the fact that there were no remains of poor Thomas to be buried.